SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 the anticipated `./dir2/dir3/`.
 {{< /answer >}}

+- Is this true that the program should change the working directory back to the one which it was launched in?
+{{< answer >}}
+No, the working directory is a property of a single process.
+Changing CWD by a child process does not influence the parent process, so there is no need for changing back.
+{{< /answer >}}

 - Not all errors encountered in this program has to terminate it, what error can be handled in better way, how?
 {{< answer >}}
 The `chdir` function may, for example, indicate an error for a non-existent directory.
 This could be handled with